elryrie/thefootlightbar.github.io/_posts/README.md

 Your blog posts can have custom metadata attached to them.
 This lets you do things like add a featured image to represent the main point of the post visually, associate the blog post with a specific event listed in your [`events.csv` data file](../_data/README.md#events), set a title different than the one in the file name, change the publication date, include an author's byline, and more.

 Custom fields must be written inside the Jekyll Front Matter block (the lines with only three dashes on them) at the very start of the file.
 To add a custom field, you write its name, followed by a colon (`:`), followed by a single space, followed by the value you want.
 If the value you want includes a colon (`:`), you must enclose the value in double quotes.
-For example, to override the title:
+For example, to set a custom metadata field called `my_custom_metadata` with a value of `Special event: Dance of the Ages!`, you would add a line like this within the Front Matter portion of your blog post:

 ```yaml
 my_custom_metadata: "Special event: Dance of the Ages!"